-Candidates prepare for a one hour listening exam where they respond to questions based on short musical excerpts of music.
-A range of musical genres will be covered - Classical, Pop, Film music and non-Western music (Indian, African, Middle Eastern and Central/South American music).
+Candidates prepare for a one hour listening exam where they respond to questions based on short excerpts of music.
+A range of musical genres will be covered -

+- Pop songs from 1950 to the present day

+- Film & Computer Game music

+- Concerto form

+- World music -Indian, African, Middle Eastern and Central/South American music.